-Salman Khan-Prabhudheva's Veteran Remake Gets A Title; Has A 'Wanted' Connection!
+Salman Khan-Prabhu Deva's Veteran Remake Gets A Title; Has A 'Wanted' Connection!

 What's On The Platter For Salman?

-The superstar is currently busy shooting for Prabhudheva's 'Dabangg 3' where he is pitted opposite Kannada superstar Sudeep.
+The superstar is currently busy shooting for Prabhu Deva's 'Dabangg 3' where he is pitted opposite Kannada superstar Sudeep.
 Salman will also be seen in Sajid Nadiadwala's 'Kick 2'.

 Salman Khan Works Out Like An Animal: Dabangg 3 Villain Sudeep